ch3ll0v3k/the-crypto-gate/README.md

 #### Method: estimateSmartFee

 ```
-Get best transaction fee for moment.
+Get the best transaction fee for the moment.
-With in next blocks: Min 2, Max Inf.
+Within next blocks: Min 2, Max Inf.

 The lower <withInNextBlocks>, the heigher <tx-fee> will be